ce-castro/dhcatolico/wp-content/plugins/instagram-feed/README.txt

 === Smash Balloon Social Photo Feed ===
 Contributors: smashballoon, craig-at-smash-balloon
-Tags: Instagram, Instagram feed, Instagram photos, Instagram widget, Instagram gallery Requires at least: 3.4
+Tags: Instagram, Instagram feed, Instagram photos, Instagram widget, Instagram gallery Requires at least: 4.1
-Tested up to: 5.4
+Tested up to: 5.9
-Stable tag: 2.4.3
+Stable tag: 6.0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Formerly "Instagram Feed".
-Display beautifully clean, customizable, and responsive Instagram feeds from multiple Instagram accounts
+Display clean, customizable, and responsive Instagram feeds from multiple accounts.
+Supports Instagram oEmbeds.

 == Description ==

 Display Instagram posts from your Instagram accounts, either in the same single feed or in multiple different ones.

 = Features =
+* **New:** Now automatically powers your **Instagram oEmbeds**
 * Super **simple to set up**
 * Display photos from **multiple Instagram accounts** in the same feed or in separate feeds
 * Completely **responsive** and mobile ready - layout looks great on any screen size and in any container width
 * **Completely customizable** - Customize the width, height, number of photos, number of columns, image size, background color, image spacing and more!
 * Display **multiple Instagram feeds** on the same page or on different pages throughout your site
+* **GDPR Compliance** - automatically integrates with many of the popular GDPR cookie consent plugins and includes a 1-click easy GDPR setting.
 * Use the built-in **shortcode options** to completely customize each of your Instagram feeds
 * Display thumbnail, medium or **full-size photos** from your Instagram feed
 * **Infinitely load more** of your Instagram photos with the 'Load More' button